 The negativity bias – and how we naturally tend to think and feel more negatively

 Did you know that our brain is scanning the environment for potential danger six times a second – 360 times a minute, 21 600 an hour, and 518 400 times a day.
 Your brain is by nature tuned to look for potential negative effects on your life.
 This inherently, if not controlled, will make you feel anxious.
 Scenarios such as increased heartbeat and perspiration before an interview can make us feel like we are in danger.
 Thanks to our ability to think rationally, we know that this is not the case.
-Even though we have not been able to outgrow our fight or flight responses; we have learned to understand and rationalize it.
+Even though we have not been able to outgrow our fight or flight responses, we have learned to understand and rationalize them.
 That also means that we can understand negative emotions better and put them into perspective.

 Should we maybe dismiss feelings all together?